bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 >

-David Feuer: I assume you meant for that `Int` to be strict?
-A single-constructor GADT can add a payload to something like `Refl`; it could also be used with a strict type-aligned sequence to "count", latering on length indexing.
+David Feuer: A single-constructor GADT can add a payload to something like `Refl`; it could also be used with a strict type-aligned sequence to "count", latering on length indexing.
 Admittedly not earth-shattering, but not totally useless.